 Instead of going North, I’m stuck at home

 The situation hit me this morning.
 A beep on my cell phone and my Google Calendar popped up with the message: Going North.
 This was a reminder of the timeline planning I did when I was in Mexico in February.
-I never heard of Coronavirus or Covid-19 at the time.
+I never heard of this new virus at the time.
 Now I’m stuck at home in my mini-home in Oliver BC.

 I’m grateful that I got to enjoy life in beautiful Mexico during the eight weeks I spent there.
 When the news about the coronavirus emerged, I knew I had to book a flight back to Canada pretty fast.
 I made it back just in time before things turned bad.

 What I learned during the Coronavirus Pandemic